-ENV tentially and less d on separate sheet nt impacts ar геци Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
-Conflict with any applicable land use plan, policy or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program, or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? × C. Conflict with any applicable habitat conservation plan or natural community conservation plan?
+ENVI xplanations of all po equired to be attached • nt impacts are Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact b.
+Conflict with any applicable land use plan, police or regulation of an agency with jurisdiction over the project (including, but not limited to, the general plan, specific plan, local coastal program or zoning ordinance) adopted for the purpose of avoiding or mitigating an environmental effect? e С. Conflict with any applicable habitat conservation plan or natural community conservation plan?
 XI.
 MINERAL RESOURCES.
 Would the project: a.
-Result in the loss of availability of a known mineral resource that would be of value to the region and the residents of the state? b.
-Result in the loss of availability of a locally- important mineral resource recovery site delineated on a local general plan, specific plan, or other land use plan? , XII.
+Result in the loss of availability of a know mineral resource that would be of value to th region and the residents of the state? b.
+Result in the loss of availability of a locally important mineral resource recovery sit delineated on a local general plan, specific plar or other land use plan? e 🖂 a.
 NOISE.
-Would the project result in: , a.
-Exposure of persons to or generation of noise levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? \boxtimes b.
-Exposure of persons to or generation of excessive groundborne vibration or groundborne noise levels?
-C. A substantial permanent increase in ambient noise levels in the project vicinity above levels existing without the project? \boxtimes d.
-A substantial temporary or periodic increase in ambient noise levels in the project vicinity above levels existing without the project? e.
-For a project located within an airport land use plan or, where such a plan has not been adopted, within two miles of a public airport or public use airport, would the project expose people residing or working in the project area to excessive noise levels? f.
-For a project within the vicinity of a private airstrip, would the project expose people residing or working in the project area to excessive noise levels? \boxtimes · ·
+Would the project result in: Exposure of persons to or generation of nois levels in excess of standards established in the local general plan or noise ordinance, or applicable standards of other agencies? e 🖂 b.
+Exposure of persons to or generation of excessiv groundborne vibration or groundborne nois levels?
+C. A substantial permanent increase in ambier noise levels in the project vicinity above level existing without the project? \boxtimes d.
+A substantial temporary or periodic increase i ambient noise levels in the project vicinity abov levels existing without the project? e.
+For a project located within an airport land us plan or, where such a plan has not been adopted within two miles of a public airport or public us airport, would the project expose people residing or working in the project area to excessive nois levels? l, e g f.
+For a project within the vicinity of a privat airstrip, would the project expose people residing or working in the project area to excessive nois levels? g 🗆

-ENVI (Explanations of all potentially and less than significant impacts are required to be attached on separate sheets) XIII.
+ENVIRONMENTAL IMPACTS (Explanations of all potentially and less than significant impacts are required to be attached on separate sheets) XIII.
 POPULATION AND HOUSING.
 Would the proje Potentially Significant Impact Less Than Significant with Mitigation Incorporated Less Than Significant Impact No Impact a.
-Induce substantial population growth in an are either directly (for example, by proposing ne homes and businesses) or indirectly (for exampl through extension of roads or other infrastructure)? ea w e, b.
-Displace substantial numbers of existing housing necessitating the construction of replacement housing elsewhere?
-C. Displace substantial numbers of peop necessitating the construction of replacement housing elsewhere?
+Induce substantial population growth in an are either directly (for example, by proposing ne homes and businesses) or indirectly (for example through extension of roads or oth infrastructure)? ea ew le, b.
+Displace substantial numbers of existing housing necessitating the construction of replaceme housing elsewhere?
+C. Displace substantial numbers of peop necessitating the construction of replaceme housing elsewhere?
 XIV.
-PUBLIC SERVICES. physiconst or processed constructions constructions d the project result in substantial adverse physic cts associated with the provision of new of cally altered governmental facilities, need for ne physically altered governmental facilities, the ruction of which could cause significal commental impacts in order to maintain acceptable are ratios, response times, or other performance tives for any of the public services: or w ne nt le a.
+PUBLIC SERVICES. physiconst or processed constructions constructions d the project result in substantial adverse physic cts associated with the provision of new cally altered governmental facilities, need for ne physically altered governmental facilities, the ruction of which could cause significal commental impacts in order to maintain acceptable are ratios, response times, or other performance tives for any of the public services: or ew ne nt lle a.
 Fire protection? b.
-Police protection?
-C. Schools?
-Parks? d. e.
+Police protection? d.
+Schools?
+Parks? e.
 Other public facilities?
 XV.
-RECREATION. a.
-Would the project increase the use of existing neighborhood and regional parks or other recreational facilities such that substantic physical deterioration of the facility would occur or be accelerated? er al 🗌 b.
-Does the project include recreational facilities of require the construction or expansion or recreational facilities which might have an adversible physical effect on the environment? of \square
+RECREATION. - - a.
+Would the project increase the use of existing neighborhood and regional parks or oth recreational facilities such that substantic physical deterioration of the facility would occor be accelerated? er ial 🔲 b.
+Does the project include recreational facilities require the construction or expansion recreational facilities which might have an adversible physical effect on the environment? of \square